A L\'evy flight for electrons in graphene: superdiffusive-to-diffusive transport transition

-where $0 < \alpha < 2$.
-If $0 < \alpha < 1$, the first and second moments of $P(R)$ diverge because of heavy-tails, while for $1 \le \alpha < 2$ only the second moment diverges.
+where $0 < \beta < 2$.
+If $0 < \beta < 1$, the first and second moments of $P(R)$ diverge because of heavy-tails, while for $1 \le \beta < 2$ only the second moment diverges.
 Fig. \ref{fig:rede_1}(c) shows the radii histogram obtained from $10^4$ different AGNR samples with width $W_A=49.5a_0$ and length $L_A=51.4a_0$, where $a_0 = 2.49 \text{ \AA}$ is the graphene lattice constant.
-The histogram can be adjusted to a power law function Eq. (\ref{PR}) with an exponent $\alpha = 1.22\pm0.01$.
+The histogram can be adjusted to the power law given in Eq. (\ref{PR}) with an exponent $\beta = 1.22\pm0.01$.
 Because of the L\'evy distribution behavior, a set of quantum dots with radius $R$ occupies approximately the same area as another set of quantum dots with a different radius.
 Similar behavior was reported by Ref. [\onlinecite{bart}].
-Furthermore, in our simulations the fraction of graphene nanoribbon area occupied by the quantum dots is $42.24\%\pm0.03$, and it remains unchanged for different device lengths $L$, widths and edge types.
+Furthermore, in our simulations the fraction of the nanoribbon area occupied by quantum dots is $42.24\%\pm0.03$, and it remains unchanged for different device lengths $L$, widths and edge types.